Nizardeveloper/Grocery_store/README.md

 Results:
     1. How many people came in and went out of the store.
-    2. How many male customers and famale in customers in oreder to some specific time.
+    2. How many male customers and famale in customers in order to some specific time.
     3. How many of customers did purchased.

+Concepts of ideas:
+    1. Using Azure face api to detect the male or female.
+    2. Using Azure person api to detect the person.
+    3. Using YOLO ore trained model, detecting the persons.